 And I hope that we can all be a little more like Wendy, and like the Savior this Easter season – stretching our arms out to all of those around us with compassion, with understanding, and with love.

-You can download the free printable of one of my favorite compassion quotes by clicking on the image below or filling out the form below to download.
+You can download the free printable of one of my favorite compassion quotes below.
 I recommend printing in color on white card stock.

 I created a full-size version to print and keep in my home, but I thought they’d also make great Relief Society compassion handouts (great for young women too), so I created a sheet with four handouts as well.